SoAndSoAnthony/Sprint_Four_Project/README.md

 Apparently, the plotly_express extension doesn't exist.
 I'm using this README text extension to document my findings.

-In my Terminal in the VSCode Document, I've keyed in the streamlit run app.py command, and the result URL was this:

-http://127.0.0.1:10000/      NOTE: In the config. file, the server file should be "0.0.0.0", not those four numbers...fingers crossed...

-...and the build failed on bash:streamlit:command not found.
-Exited with status 127 while running your code.

 I'm looking forward to feedback in completing this Project.

 UPDATE FOR PROJECT REVISION: